Find Out Why Jax Taylor Is Not Wearing His Wedding Ring Just Two Months After Marrying Brittany Cartwright

 Taylor and Cartwright tied the knot in June of this year in Kentucky surrounded by their family, friends, and Vanderpump Rules co-stars, many of whom served in their wedding party.
 As fans will recall, Taylor and Cartwright said “I do” in front of Lisa Vanderpump, Tom Sandoval, Scheana Marie and others as cameras rolled for the series’ eighth season.

-Although filming on Season 8 seemed to take a turn for the worse weeks after their nuptials were filmed, the Hollywood Life source went on to say that despite the stressors of production, Taylor and Cartwright remained close and supportive of one another, even after Taylor’s alleged falling out with longtime best friend Tom Sandoval and his girlfriend Ariana Madix.
+Although filming for Season 8 seemed to take a turn for the worse weeks after their nuptials were filmed, the Hollywood Life source went on to say that despite the stressors of production, Taylor and Cartwright remained close and supportive of one another, even after Taylor’s alleged falling out with longtime best friend Sandoval and his girlfriend, Ariana Madix.

 “It’s hard for Brittany because she loves Sandoval and Ariana and is trying her best to stay out of it, but she’s supporting Jax.
 It hasn’t been easy for him,” the insider added.

-Taylor and Cartwright have gone through many ups and downs on Vanderpump Rules but when it comes to the show’s upcoming eighth season, it seems as though fans will get to see them in a much more stable place than they’ve been during past seasons.
+Taylor and Cartwright have gone through many ups and downs on Vanderpump Rules, but when it comes to the show’s upcoming eighth season, it seems as though fans will get to see them in a much more stable place than they’ve been during past seasons.
 In fact, fans will get to see them in the new home they purchased when the season begins.

-Earlier this year, just before getting married, Taylor and Cartwright moved into a stunning home in Los Angeles’ The Valley, where Tom Sandoval, Ariana Madix, Katie Maloney, Tom Schwartz, and Kristen Doute also purchased homes in 2019.
+Earlier this year, just before getting married, Taylor and Cartwright moved into a stunning home in Los Angeles’ The Valley, where Sandoval, Madix, Katie Maloney, Tom Schwartz, and Kristen Doute also purchased homes in 2019.

-Taylor, Cartwright and their co-stars will return to Bravo TV sometime later this year for Vanderpump Rules Season 8 but a premiere date for the new episodes has not yet been set.
+Taylor, Cartwright and their co-stars will return to Bravo TV some time later this year for Vanderpump Rules Season 8.
+However, a premiere date for the new episodes has yet to be announced.